Ashley Hope Pérez

 Ashley Hope Pérez is an American author.
+Notable books include The Knife and the Butterfly (2011), What Can(t) Wait (2011), and Out of Darkness (2015).

 Personal life and education

 Pérez grew up in East Texas, approximately 20 minutes away from New London, Texas, the setting of Out of Darkness.

 Pérez attended the University of Texas at Austin.
-In 2014, she earned a Ph.D. from Indiana University, where she studied comparative literature with a focus on Latin American literature.
+In 2014, she earned a Ph.D. from Indiana University Bloomington, where she studied comparative literature with a focus on Latin American literature.